phobetron/oscillate-wildly/README.md

 $("#oscillate-wildly").OscillateWildly('lorenz');
 ```

-The plugin also accepts an optional settings object that accepts `fps` and `shape` members.
-The `shape` member is a function that is passed two arguments.
+The plugin also accepts an optional settings object with `fps` and `shape` properties.
+The `shape` property is a function that is passed two arguments.

 - A `calculator` object for the given animation type
 - The `canvas` 2d context